AdityaPai2398/Instructions-for-few-tricky-C-Programs/README.md

    printf(p,65); //equivalent to printf("%c",65); output is A //ascci 65 is A

 10)Cannot access address of a variable which is a register.

+11)A structure variable can be assigned to other using =, but cannot be compared with other using ==

+12)A structure cannot contain a member of its own type because if this is allowed then it becomes impossible for compiler to know size of such struct.
+Although a pointer of same type can be a member because pointers of all types are of same size and compiler can calculate size of struct

+13)Memory allocated for the union is equal to memory needed for the largest member of it, and all members share this same memory space.

+14)In C, struct and union types cannot have static members.
+In C++, struct types are allowed to have static members, but union cannot have static members in C++ also.